 For reference, 50 decibels is about as loud as an air conditioner or refrigerator hum, while 80 decibels is akin to hearing a lawnmower or leaf blower, per the CDC.
 Check the noise machine specifications to see where it falls.

 "In addition, you should be distanced from the machine," Dr. Kari says.
 Don't place it on your nightstand right next to your head.
+(The same advice holds if you're using a white noise app on your phone.)

 Or use a fan.
 "A fan will also produce white noise to help mask the ambient sounds that may wake you up at night," Dr. del Junco says.